 If you are struggling to meet the deadline, it may be helpful to speak with an immigration attorney.
 In some cases, we can help clarify the request and streamline the documentation process.

 Once you submit your documents, USCIS will resume processing your application.
-They may approve the application, send another request, of deny the application.
+They may approve the application, send another request, or deny the application.

 The outcome depends heavily on the quality and completeness of your response.
 That’s why it’s critical to treat a request for initial evidence or request for evidence as a serious but fixable step.